-There have been 17 reported cases infected in the Top End of the Northern Territory since 1990 with 1 death in 1996.
+There have been numerous reported cases of infection in the Top End of the Northern Territory since 1990 with at least one fatality.

 More than half of the reported cases were infected in Litchfield National Park.
 Other areas associated with infection include all of the following:

 - Emu Point near Peppimenarti in the Daly River area.

 Risk areas in the Top End are described as locations near well-watered escarpment slopes that have associated creeks and seepage areas with monsoon forest and grasslands in close proximity.

 The symptoms usually occur within 1 to 2 weeks of being bitten.
 They may include fever, chills, sweating, headache, cough, swollen glands and sometimes a dull red skin rash.
 The bite site often ulcerates and becomes red with a central black scab, called an “eschar”.